 And it came about in the days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of Goiim, that they made war with Bera king of Sodom, and with Birsha king of Gomorrah, Shinab king of Admah, and Shemeber king of Zeboiim, and the king of Bela (that is, Zoar). – Genesis 14:1-2 NASB

 Wow!
-That’s a lot of kings!
-But remember, in the days of Lot and Abram, most cities had their own king, not like in later times when a king ruled an entire country or even a continent.
+That’s a bunch of kings!
+But remember, in the days of Lot and Abram, most cities had their own king.
+In later times, a king ruled an entire country or even a continent.

 The Precept of War

-Many times wars between these city states were merely financial as the defeated town had to pay “taxes” to the victor.
+Many times wars between these states were purely financial affairs, as the defeated town had to pay “taxes” to the victor.
 This was often done in lieu of a full-on invasion, as the cost of a war was often too high for the victor.

 As a result, they would instead demand a certain amount of money or resources in order to prevent further conflict.
-Lot and his family happened to be caught in the crossfire of one of these common wars.
+Lot and his family were caught in the crossfire of one of these common wars.